 “I was like, what do you mean?
 I look pretty good!”
 Oree-Bailey recalls almost 13 years later.
 But she understood, and made the decision to launch her Dallas-based catering company, Low Country Quisine, without her image anywhere near the logo or website.

 The chef had big plans for Low Country Quisine, though.
-Her vision involved retail products and cookbooks inspired by the Caribbean, soul food-style recipes inspired by her childhood in Charleston, as well as ensuring her financial stability for her family’s future generations.
+Her vision involved retail products and cookbooks inspired by the Caribbean, soul food-style recipes that took cues by her childhood in Charleston, as well as ensuring her financial stability for her family’s future generations.

 “Plus, you’re going only to be able to stand in the kitchen cooking for 15 hours a day for so long,” Oree-Bailey adds.
 “But in the back of my mind, I was thinking, I don’t know when, I don’t know how, but as soon as I get to some place of success, I’m putting my face back on my products.”